-East African countries using, or having carried out research on, geothermal resources include: Djibouti, Eritrea, Ethiopia, Kenya, Malawi, Tanzania, Uganda and Zambia.
-A brief description of the exploration and utilization geothermal resources in each country given below is alphabetical order.
+East African countries using, or having carried out research on, Geothermal Resources include: Djibouti, Eritrea, Ethiopia, Kenya, Malawi, Tanzania, Uganda and Zambia.
+Brief description of exploration and utilization of geothermal resources in each country is given below in alphabetical order.